This month we start the First Friday of December 2013 with another of my favorite gurus…

 Current Contractual Obligations for Payments – Bill stressed that he needed his 13 TPS at MTEC to always be aware of where they were contractually with our many vendors on our many projects.
 If corporate came to us with a budget reduction, did we have current and future obligations that would put us over budget?
 Good to know so one might push back on a budget reduction.
 Made sense to me back then.
 Still does.

 Rummler-oriented views of Improving Performance – Bill was a big fan of Geary’s in 1981, and obviously from the Tribute video, still is.
 We had that in common, to bond over.
-No one else in my peers was there that same level of familiarity with “Rummler” approaches, as I had experienced since the fall of 1979 when I joined a T&D staff at Wickes Lumber, where I worked with Gear’s brother-in-law, Roger.
+No one else in my peer group at MTEC had that same level of familiarity with the “Rummler” approaches, as I had, as I had experienced them since the fall of 1979 when I joined a T&D staff at Wickes Lumber in Saginaw MI, where I worked with Gear’s brother-in-law, Roger.
 Roger had helped hire my new boss and co-workers who had come from Blue Cross Blue Shield in Detroit where they had worked with Geary’s brother, Rick.

-I was groomed as a Rummler-ite before joining MTEC.
+I had been groomed as a Rummler-ite before joining MTEC.

 And Bill reinforced that – and gave me ample opportunity to work directly with Geary.